edwinMarquez/QuickJavaConcept/docs/README.md

 There is no support for POST request , although you can create navigation by using links. to other routes regsitered.

+### stand alone jar.
+if your program relies using HTML UI and uses only content on ./views, and ./assets, you can create a stand alone jar by running, ~: sh jar.sh
+This will create a jar file named Myjar.jar that will be selfcontained.